-If no school place has been secured on National Offer Day and parents then do not apply for a place at the next nearest school with space and apply instead for another (more distant) school no transport will be provided to that other school.

-2.9.
-For late and in-year school place applications (also known as 'mid-term' applications), it is understood that the nearest or nearest Leicestershire/frozen school may not have spaces available at the time of application and if this is the case (and this has been confirmed by the relevant school's admitting authority) transport will be provided to the next nearest school with space (over the statutory walking distances of 2 or 3 miles).
+- 2.10.
+If no school place has been secured on National Offer Day, you will be allocated the nearest school with space available and you will be eligible for transport to that allocated school if you put your nearest school as one of your preferences.
+If parents later refuse that space and apply to a school that is further away, there will be no transport entitlement. - 2.11.
+For late and in-year school place applications (also known as 'mid-term' applications), it is understood that the nearest or nearest Leicestershire/frozen school may not have spaces available at the time of application and if this is the case (and this has been confirmed by the relevant school's admission authority) transport will be provided to the next nearest school with space (over the statutory walking distances of 2 or 3 miles).
 Note that for in-year applications the school assessed for transport purposes does not have to have a compatible transfer entry point to the current or previous school attended.